This Foul-Smelling Serum Gave Me Pillowy Lips in Exactly One Minute

 Unable to contain myself any longer, I reached for a mirror… and didn’t recognize the puffed-up pout I saw in the reflection.
 The label hadn’t lied; my lips were darker and far more swollen than they had been mere seconds before.
 As I passed along the vial to my eager co-workers, I continued to observe my reflection.
 Any extra redness disappeared after another minute went by, but a natural-looking flush and the puffiness remained.
 Perhaps the most notable aspect of it all is that those results remained for several hours afterward.

 The verdict?
 While getting the actual results of injections remains a fantasy, this topical solution is as close as it gets—so close, in fact, that it’s starting to feel like less of a fantasy, and on the brink of reality.
+And for the record, I’m not alone in thinking this: Since that fateful day when I first saw my top lip materialize in real time, I’ve spotted those little NIOD vials on many of my colleague’s desks.

 Want to fake a thicker pout with makeup?
 Lip contouring is the foolproof technique you need to know.